Lenddo/android-lenddo-data/README.md

 There may be also other partner specific values that you are required to set.

-## Data Collection Mechanism and Required Permissions <a id="data-collection-mechanism-and-required-permissions"></a>
+## <a name="data-collection-mechanism-and-required-permissions"></a> Data Collection Mechanism and Required Permissions

 The LenddoDataSDK captures the following data stored on the phone consistent with the permissions defined (see section on adding permissions):